 AEO audit benefits:

-Auditing reveals where optimization effort will generate greatest returns.
+Auditing reveals where optimization effort will generate greatest returns, particularly when paired with a comprehensive AEO migration strategy.

 Systematic auditing requires structured evaluation criteria.